minetest/dev.luanti.org/content/for-engine-devs/network-protocol.md

 #### Authentication before protocol 25 (<=0.4.12)

 The client sent the desired username and a hash of the password salted with the username to the server inside TOSERVER\_INIT\_LEGACY (see the translatePassword function inside util/string.h for details on the hash).
-The server then compared the passed hash with an entry from the auth backend, and sent TOCLIENT\_INIT\_LEGACY on success, TOCLIENT\_ACCESS\_DENIED\_LEGAGY when authentication failed.
+The server then compared the passed hash with an entry from the auth backend, and sent TOCLIENT\_INIT\_LEGACY on success, TOCLIENT\_ACCESS\_DENIED\_LEGACY when authentication failed.
 On first login, the server already had the value to store inside its database.
 Similarly, the "change password" functionality was done using the TOSERVER\_PASSWORD\_LEGACY packet, where the client sent hash of old and desired new packet, and the server updated the value.

 #### Authentication since protocol 25